Deeptiman/grpc-connection-library/README.md

 # grpc-connection-library
-grpc-connection-library is a library that supports the gRPC client-server connection interface for the developers to use as a gRPC middleware in the application.
+grpc-connection-library supports the gRPC client-server connection interface for the developers to use as a gRPC middleware in the application.
 The library is written in Golang with a concurrency pipeline design pattern to synchronize the gRPC connection pool system.

 ![GitHub top language](https://img.shields.io/github/languages/top/Deeptiman/grpc-connection-library)  [![Go Report Card](https://goreportcard.com/badge/github.com/Deeptiman/grpc-connection-library)](https://goreportcard.com/report/github.com/Deeptiman/grpc-connection-library)